particle-iot/docs/src/content/reference/firmware.md

 }
 ```

-Up to 20 cloud variables may be registered and each variable name is limited to a maximum of 12 characters.
+Up to 20 cloud variables may be registered and each variable name is limited to a maximum of 12 characters (_prior to 0.8.0_), 64 characters (_since 0.8.0_).
+The Spark Core remains limited to 12 characters.

 **Note:** Only use letters, numbers, underscores and dashes in variable names.
 Spaces and special characters may be escaped by different tools and libraries causing unexpected results.